 With spring cleaning upon us, I've decided it's not only time to do the deep-cleaning the floors, carpet, and surfaces deserve right this moment, but it's time to use this celebration of sanitization to kickstart myself into better cleaning habits all year round, for myself, and my pets.

-From cat trees to recirculating water fountains and beyond, Dr. J and I discuss a lot of the pet-related cleaning that we should be doing with some frequency, that many of us (myself very much included) probably aren't.
+From cat trees to recirculating water fountains and beyond, we discuss a lot of the pet-related cleaning that we should be doing with some frequency, that many of us (myself very much included) probably aren't.

 I've got some friends who seem as though they glide on a Swiffer through life with glee.
 I've always wished I enjoyed cleaning, but the reality is, I'm not even the person who can tell you where most of the cleaning products in my household are.